javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 Now it works as intended.

-Let's step aside and thing what's happening.
+Let's step aside and think what's happening.
 The `arr` can be array of anything, right?
 It may contain numbers or strings or html elements or whatever.
 We have a set of *something*.
 To sort it, we need an *ordering function* that knows how to compare its elements.
 The default is a string order.

 The `arr.sort(fn)` method has a built-in implementation of sorting algorithm.
 We don't need to care how it exactly works (an optimized [quicksort](https://en.wikipedia.org/wiki/Quicksort) most of the time).
 It will walk the array, compare its elements using the provided function and reorder them, all we need is to provide the `fn` which does the comparison.